Mercer Mayer bibliography: Little Critter related books

 Little Critter is an anthropomorphic character created by Mercer Mayer.
-Although it's not specified what species the Little Critter is, he resembles a woodchuck or porcupine.
+Although it's not specified what species the Little Critter is, he resembles a woodchuck or guinea pig.
 Little Critter first appeared in the 1975 book Just for You.
 This book is sometimes mistitled Just for Yu because of the childlike mistake on the front cover.

 The following books feature Little Critter.